flytbase/flytdocs/source/docs/Tutorials/FlytSim/OnboardApps.rst

 .. code-block:: bash

     $ python /Flyt/FlytApps/Onboard/install/demoapp2.py 3
-    # here '3' is passed as an argument, one could send any other integer value.
+    # here '3' is passed as an argument, one could send any other float value.

 Python - Code
 """""""""""""